Marcophy/SLURM-tools/README.md

 It is intended for users of clusters managed by Slurm and uses ANSI colors for improved readability in a terminal.

 > [!NOTE]
-> Some features of this script may be blocked by HPC administrators.
-You can use the variable *HPCNAME* to distinguish between different versions of this script for each HPC.
+> Certain functions in this script may work differently or be blocked by HPC administrators.
+Therefore, you may need to make some modifications to the code yourself.
+The *HPCNAME* variable is used to distinguish between different versions of this script for each HPC.

 ### Features